 Construction of categorical permissions would employ horizontal directional drilling, jack and bore, or overhead utility construction as first choices when encountering wetlands.
 These actions would result in no impact to wetlands as the activities would avoid the wetlands by traversing under or over them.
 However, in the event that open cutting is used, construction equipment could inadvertently introduce fill into the wetland or impact the clay lining that retains water within the wetland during the construction activity.
 If fill is introduced into a wetland or the clay lining is impacted, the wetland's ability to function normally could be impacted.
-Thus, when open-cutting is proposed, NWO would ensure that any impacts to the wetlands from construction activities are kept to a minimum and fall within the limits of a Nationwide or Regional General Permit.
-Since it has been determined that Nationwide and Regional General Permits have minimal individual and cumulative adverse effects, the proposed method would not result in significant adverse impacts to wetlands.
+Thus, when open-cutting is proposed, NWO would ensure that any impacts to the wetlands from construction activities are kept to a minimum and fall within the limits of a Nationwide or Regional General Permits have minimal individual and cumulative adverse effects, the proposed method would not result in significant adverse impacts to wetlands.
 If impacts do not fall within the scope of a Nationwide or Regional General Permit, then a supplemental or stand-alone NEPA document would be required.